petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ##### No implicit this

-Using this in JavaScript is notoriously error prone.
+Using this in JavaScript is notoriously error-prone.
 It is **so** easy to write code where you think `this` refers to the object inside which the function is declared, without explicitly binding the function to the object. `noImplicitThis` helps by giving a warning if this is used in an implicit way.

 ##### Always strict